wassafshahzad/paracel_lab_test/README.md

 - Make sure the web service is running.
 - Attach to the web service using the command **docker-compose exec web bash**
 - Run the command **Python manage.py tests**

+### Documentation
+The API is documented using SWAGGER and you can visit **http://localhost:8000/** for the documentation.

+### Data Import
+I have imported some of the data from the csv file using migrations.